-- All advance standing candidates must have possessed an undergraduate Social Work degree awarded by a CSWE-accredited undergraduate program. - A grade of "B" or better in all social work courses. - A cumulative grade point average of 3.0 on a 4.0 scale for undergraduate coursework. - A personal statement of five double-spaced typewritten pages, which includes: (1) understanding of social work as a profession; (2) reasons for seeking graduate social work education and professional social work career goals; and (3) strengths that will contribute to success in this graduate program. - Three letters of reference (from instructors, employers or supervisors, or professional colleagues), one letter must be from an instructor - For international students, a satisfactory performance on the Test of English as a Foreign Language (TOEFL) for international students for whom English is a second language.
-Transcripts are evaluated by the CSWE degree credentialing center (ISWDRES). - An interview with the Admissions Committee may be required. - Other materials such as a writing sample or foundation field evaluation may be requested.
+- All advanced-standing candidates must possess an undergraduate Social Work degree awarded by a CSWE-accredited undergraduate program. - A grade of "B" or better in all social work courses. - A cumulative grade point average of 3.0 on a 4.0 scale for undergraduate coursework. - A personal statement of five double-spaced typewritten pages, which includes: (1) understanding of social work as a profession; (2) reasons for seeking graduate social work education and professional social work career goals; and (3) strengths that will contribute to success in this graduate program. - Three letters of reference (from instructors, employers or supervisors, or professional colleagues); one letter must be from an instructor. - For international students, satisfactory performance on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) for international students for whom English is a second language.
+Transcripts are evaluated by the CSWE degree credentialing center (ISWDRES). - An interview with the Admissions Committee may be required. - Other materials, such as a writing sample or foundation field evaluation, may be requested.

-Upon successful admissions to the Advanced Standing program, 21 hours are applied to the M.S.W. degree and the students must complete a minimum of 39 credits.
+Upon successful admission to the Advanced Standing program, 21 hours are applied to the MSW degree, and the students must complete a minimum of 39 credits.

+SECTION II

-SECTION II M.S.W.
-PROGRAM CURRICULUM OVERVIEW
+MSW PROGRAM CURRICULUM OVERVIEW

-A. ORGANIZING FRAMEWORK FOR THE M.S.W.
-PROGRAM
+A. ORGANIZING FRAMEWORK FOR THE MSW PROGRAM

-The M.S.W.
-Program curriculum is designed to prepare students for advanced direct social work practice with children, youth, and families.
+The MSW Program curriculum is designed to prepare students for advanced direct social work practice with children, youth, and families.
 An eco-systems perspective is employed as an organizing framework for the curriculum.
 Such a perspective contributes to a holistic view of the person and environment whereby individuals, families, groups, communities, and organizations are interrelated and influence each other (Germain & Gitterman, 2010).

-The generalist social work foundation courses such as the Methods sequence (SW 581/582), Ethics (SW 510), Human Behavior and the Social Environment (SW 560), Social Welfare policy sequence (SW 571/572), Research (SW 555), and the Field Instruction (SW 595) are designed to instruct students how to integrate and apply generic problem solving skills; apply critical thinking skills;

-apply theoretical frameworks to social work practice; be fully aware and ready to address issues of social [in] justice on various levels; apply evaluative criteria when examining one's own practice skills; possess the ability to discern how social welfare policy impact the clients that they work for/with; develop the use of self in social work practice; interact with diverse populations/groups on micro, mezzo, and macro levels; and possess the knowledge to apply social work values and ethics to practice.
+The generalist social work courses such as the Practice with Individuals and Families and Practice with Groups, Communities, and Organizations sequence (SW 581/582), Oppression, Power, and Change (SW 558), Human Behavior and the Social Environment I (SW 565), Social Welfare Policy, Services, and Analysis (SW 575), Research Methods (SW 555), and the Foundation Field Practicum and Seminar (SW 594) are designed to instruct students how to integrate and apply generic problem-solving skills; apply critical thinking skills; apply theoretical frameworks to social work practice; be fully aware and ready to address issues of social [in] justice on various levels; apply evaluative criteria when examining one's practice skills; possess the ability to discern how social welfare policy impact the clients that they work for/with; develop the use of self in social work practice; interact with diverse populations/groups on micro, mezzo, and macro levels; and possess the knowledge to apply social work values and ethics to practice.

-1. Pre-requites
+1. Prerequisites

-The Jackson State University M.S.W.
-Program admits students from a variety of academic backgrounds (disciplines).
-Although many of our students come from allied academic disciplines such as Psychology, Sociology, and Criminal Justice, students also admitted to our program with degrees in Geology, Biology, as well as non-social science disciplines.
-As part of our admissions criteria, students must present a liberal arts core (i.e., science, history, humanities, social science, and mathematics) and as a perquisite for admission, it is preferred that students take a course in biology (with humanistic content, preferably) and statistics.
-These two courses, along with the liberal arts core, allow students to have early exposure theories, concepts, definitions, and ideologies before entering the foundation year of the M.S.W. program.
-Much of the instruction received in the liberal arts core is found in the foundation/generalist part of the M.S.W. curriculum.
+The Jackson State University MSW Program admits students from a variety of academic backgrounds (disciplines).
+Although many of our students come from allied academic disciplines such as Psychology, Sociology, and Criminal Justice, students are also admitted to our program with degrees in Geology, Biology, and non-social science disciplines.
+As part of our admissions criteria, students must present a liberal arts core (i.e., science, history, humanities, social science, and mathematics).
+As a prerequisite for admission, it is preferred that students take a course in biology (with humanistic content, preferably) and statistics.
+These two courses, along with the liberal arts core, allow students to have early exposure to theories, concepts, definitions, and ideologies before entering the foundation (generalist) year of the MSW program.
+Much of the instruction received in the liberal arts core is found in the foundation/generalist part of the MSW curriculum.